AdarshC10/AdarshC10/README.md

 <div align="center">

 # 👋 Hi, I'm **Adarsh C**
 ### 📊 Data Analyst | Power BI | SQL | Excel | Python | Machine Learning

-I’m a passionate **Data Analyst** skilled in turning raw data into meaningful insights using analytics, visualization, and data storytelling.

 </div>

 ---

 ## 🚀 About Me

+I'm a data enthusiast with a strong foundation in turning raw data into meaningful insights.
+I love working with datasets to uncover trends, tell stories with visuals, and support data-driven decisions.
+I’m currently focused on building real-world case studies and dashboards that solve practical business problems.

 - 🎓 B.Tech in Information Technology
 - 📊 Strong in BI, dashboard design and data cleaning
 - 🧪 Hands-on with SQL, Power BI, Python